 Niall Noigíallach-High King of Ireland>>>>

-Although results from our research project to date are not appearing to adhere in any depth to this hypothesis for the other Murray groups within our project as a whole who do not have the DYS 390=24 as having descended from Freskyn, we are having enormous success with our Murrays descended from the Irish High Kings & Saint Columba!.
+Although results from our research project to date are not appearing to adhere in any depth to this hypothesis for the other Murray groups within our project as a whole who do not have the inherited marker DYS 390=24 as possibly having descended from Freskyn, we are having enormous success with our Murrays descended from the Irish High Kings & supposedly Saint Columba!

-This Group (2b1), comprises the largest group of Murrays by far, within our research project.
-Other designations of the Murray name also appear in Ireland, and we have definite links of descent for Murray members in our project to a great number of Irish Murray branches, especially with this ancient Niall Noigíallach King of Ireland= Lord Ui Neil of the Nine Hostages fame who lived 400 AD circa.
+This Group (2), comprises the largest group of Murrays by far within our research project.
+Other designations of the Murray name also appear in Ireland, and we have definite links of descent for Murray members in our project to a great number of Irish Murray branches, especially with this ancient Niall Noigíallach King of Ireland, popularly known as Lord Ui Neil of the Nine Hostages who lived 400 AD circa.
 Also some Irish Murrays are believed to descend from a native Irish male of the name, Mac Muireadhaigh or Ó Muireadhaigh "descendant of Muireadhach" or Mac Giolla Mhuire.
 It is a goal of administration within our project to attempt to determine the inter-relatedness of all of these Irish Murray lineages.

 For more information regarding the Nine Hostages please see the following link HERE & for a basic description HERE.

-Niall Noigiallach > "Niall of the Nine Hostages" died 450-455 was one of the greatest High Irish kings and is believed to have consolidated his power by leading raids on the Roman Empire, taking hostages from rival Irish royal families, Britain and the European mainland, thus earning the name Niall of the Nine Hostages?
-Saint Patrick was said to have been kidnapped and brought to Ireland as one of his hostages during his raids.
+Niall Noigiallach > "Niall of the Nine Hostages" died 450-455 was one of the greatest high Irish kings and is believed to have consolidated his power by leading raids on the Roman Empire, taking hostages from rival Irish royal families, Britain and the European mainland, thus earning the name Niall of the Nine Hostages.

-Most of his descendents are concentrated in northwest Ireland, an area where DNA testing has shown that one in every five males have inherited his Y-chromosome.
-Studies also that outside of Ireland, approximately one in 10 men in western and central Scotland also carry the gene, and 2% of European American New Yorkers carried it as well, likely due to the historically high rates of Irish emigration to North America.
+Most of Niall's descendants are concentrated in the north-west of Ireland, an area where DNA testing has shown that one in every five males have inherited his Y-chromosome.
+Studies also indicate that outside of Ireland, approximately one in 10 men in western and central Scotland also carry the gene, and 2% of European American New York residents carried it as well, likely due to the historically high rates of Irish emigration to North America.

 Here is the Genetic Signature for this Group with acceptable mutations =- 1 in certain DYS Markers.